emulsify-ds/emulsify-website/posts/new-foundation.md

 This makes EC4.x useful in two directions.
 It gives new Emulsify projects a more modern starting point, and it gives existing projects a practical way to adopt EC4.x as a Vite-based compiler and Storybook layer.

-## A platform model, not a platform assumption
+## A clearer platform model with broader extension points

-One of the biggest architectural changes in EC4.x is the new platform model.
+One of the biggest architectural changes in EC4.x is the clearer platform model.

+This is not a change in philosophy so much as a clearer expression of it.
+Emulsify has always been flexible.
+EC4.x makes the separation between shared frontend tooling and platform-specific behavior more explicit.

 Projects now use `project.emulsify.json` as the source of truth for platform and structure configuration.
 A generic project can define itself as generic: